This is a story about the razor fine line between humility and humiliation and it begins with a trip to the operating room.

 I took as my hero another San Francisco Bay Area boy, Jack London, the ultimate in self-made rugged individuals.
 I talked bigger, wrote faster and drank harder than all my friends.
 At work or after, I thrived on being "The Man."

-Video: Inside the OR No matter what I wanted, I had only to point myself in the proper direction and go, physically as well as intellectually.
+No matter what I wanted, I had only to point myself in the proper direction and go, physically as well as intellectually.
 In my 20s, I set tile in San Francisco, muscling 65-pound buckets of mortar two at a time up six flights of stairs with a Pall Mall dangling from my lips.
 In my 30s, I hiked all 212 miles of the John Muir trail through the heart of the Sierra in a dozen days.
 In my 40s, I have scaled Washington’s ice-covered mountains from Rainier to Glacier Peak.